nokarin-dev/HorizonUI/README.md

 Using a modern font will significantly improve readability and the overall visual consistency of the interface customized by HorizonUI.

-****
+---

 ![FAQ](https://github.com/nokarin-dev/horizonui/blob/main/assets/FAQ_Banner.png?raw=true)

 <details>
 <summary><strong>Open Here</strong></summary>

 - **Why isn't the animated background showing up?**

   - Animated backgrounds are not bundled with the mod due to file size.
 You can download them separately from [Han's Official Discord Server] or make it manually.

 - **I've downloaded the animated background, but it's still not showing on the title screen.
 Why?**

-  - Make sure you've enabled the background resource pack in the *Resource Packs* menu.
+  - Make sure you've enabled the background resource pack in the _Resource Packs_ menu.
 Then, go to the mod configuration screen to select your desired background.

 - **What's the minimum system requirement to run this mod smoothly?**

   - We recommend allocating at least 4–6 GB of RAM, and using a processor equivalent to Intel Core i5 8th Gen or better with an integrated GPU.

 - **Where do I report bugs or issues?**

   - Please report any bugs or issues on the [HorizonUI GitHub Repository].

 - **Is HorizonUI compatible with other UI or shader mods?**

   - HorizonUI aims to be compatible with most mods, but UI or shader mods may conflict.
 If you find issues, try disabling other mods temporarily or report the conflict to us.

 - **How do I reset HorizonUI settings to default?**

-  - You can delete the NekoUI configuration file found in the `config/horizonui` folder within your Minecraft directory.
+  - You can delete the HorizonUI configuration file found in the `config/horizonui` folder within your Minecraft directory.

 - **Does HorizonUI support older versions of Minecraft?**
   - Yes, but updates are released gradually per version.
 If your version isn't supported yet, please wait for upcoming releases.

 </details>

-****
+---

 ![Credits](https://github.com/nokarin-dev/horizonui/blob/main/assets/Credits_Banner.png?raw=true)

 Huge thanks to everyone involved in making HorizonUI possible:

 - **nokarin** (Mod Developers, Code QC, UI Designer, Translator, Mod Tester)
 - **Han's** (Founder, Translator, UI Designer)
 - **AetherLumine** (Translator)